 These agreements must be tracked and performance of the IT team must be measured against the agreements.
 Service Level Management is the practice of managing these agreements.
 The inclusion of service level management in service desk software helps the IT organization stay on top of how well they are providing the agreed upon services.

 Assets are the things of value that are overseen by the IT team.
 This can include tools, technology, or knowledge.
-For IT teams that want to control costs, understand the status of various services and plan for the future, it is important to track where these items are and what their current status is through Asset Management.
+For IT teams that want to control costs, understand the status of various services and plan for the future, it is important to track where these items are and what their current status is through IT Asset Management.

 Help Desk and Service Desk in ITSM